 Stage 3: Growth

-In this stage, they’re still coming to you because of the things you do, but they start loving the way you do those things.
-They’re forming habits.
+In Stage 3, the audience recognizes traits they like about a personality.
+They’re still attracted because of the things you do, but they start recognizing personality in the way you do those things.

 Stage 4: Like